QuantEcon/lecture-python-programming.myst/lectures/python_advanced_features.md

 * Because the debugging information provided by the interpreter is often less useful than the information on possible errors you have in your head when writing code.
 * Because errors causing execution to stop are frustrating if you're in the middle of a large computation.
-* Because it's reduces confidence in your code on the part of your users (if you are writing for others).
+* Because it reduces confidence in your code on the part of your users (if you are writing for others).

 ### Assertions